DillonSteyl/SCIE1000/Week 3/else_1.md

 Congratulations!
 You passed!
 Finished!
 ```

-Note that in *both* cases, the word "Finished!" is printed.
-Make sure you understand why this is!

 **Task:** Modify this program so that it prints the message "You are not tall enough to ride!" if the value of the `height` variable is less than 130, and prints the message "You are tall enough to ride." otherwise.